 Did you know Logos has packages specifically for scholars and students?
 Explore Logos for academics.

 And it gets even better.
-If you’re a seminary student, faculty, or staff, see how to save at least 30% on packages with the Logos academic discount.
+If you’re a seminary student, faculty, or staff, see how to save on packages with the Logos academic discount.